 The curriculum combines theory and practice, with topics ranging from preservation philosophy, law, and finance to traditional building methods, historic research, documentation, and an in-depth, mentored thesis project.
 Students have opportunities to travel to destinations with rich history that are doing significant work in the preservation field.
 The BAC also connects preservation with its nationally recognized curriculum in sustainable design.

 is the program right for me?

-The MDS in Historic Preservation is open to both design professionals and those in the allied fields of planning, real estate, and advocacy.
+The MDS in Historic Preservation is open to design professionals and those in the allied fields of planning, real estate, and advocacy.
 This gives students direct experience with the kinds of preservation coalitions necessary in the real world.
 The program caters to everyone, from practicing professionals to those who are embarking on a new career.
 Our graduates go on to work in architecture, design, public sector planning, federal government, advocacy, nonprofit management, and private consulting.

 To learn more about opportunities in the field of historic preservation, explore these resources:

 - National Trust for Historic Preservation Career Center